OptimistikSAS/OIBus/documentation/docs/guide/north-connectors/oianalytics.md

 Here are the important parameters for configuring connectivity with the OIAnalytics SaaS application:

-- **Use OIAnalytics Module**: Use the connection settings of the OIAnalytics module
+- **Use OIAnalytics registration**: Use the connection settings of the [OIAnalytics registration](../advanced/oianalytics-registration.mdx).
 - **Timeout**: The duration before a connection failure is reported in HTTP requests.
 - **Compress data**: Compress the data if not already compressed.
 Compressed files will be detected with the .gz file extension, and JSON payload will be compressed and sent to a specific OIAnalytics endpoint.

-If OIAnalytics module is not used, the following fields will be used:
+If OIAnalytics registration is not used, the following fields will be used:

 - **Host**: The hostname of the SaaS application (e.g., `https://optimistik.oianalytics.com`).
 - **Accept unauthorized certificate**: This option is useful when HTTP queries traverse a firewall that strips the